sheeluverma827-hash/sheelu-profile/README.md

 ---

-## ✨ Quote
+## 😎
-> “Consistency beats talent when talent doesn’t work hard.”
+> I write code, it breaks....I fix it ,I become a developer💻